dlareau/puzzlespring/website/docs/user-guide/configuration/in-app-settings.md

 ### Team Settings

-- `NO_TEAMS_MODE`: If enabled, each user will be their own team
+- `TEAM_CUSTOM_DATA_NAME`: The name of the team custom data field

-    *Default: False • Type: Boolean*
+    *Default: "" • Type: String*

-- `TEAM_MEMBERS_CAN_SEE_NAMES`: If enabled, team members will be able to see users names on the team page
+- `TEAM_CUSTOM_DATA_DESCRIPTION`: The description of the team custom data field

-    *Default: True • Type: Boolean*
+    *Default: "" • Type: String*

 ### Hunt Display Settings

 - `SINGLE_HUNT_MODE`: If enabled, only one hunt will be visible and accessible

     *Default: False • Type: Boolean*

+    Note: This feature is not yet implemented.

 ### Puzzle Display Settings